Tire Terminology

 Bead Filler: The Bead Filler is a rubber compound that is incorporated within the bead configuration and extends up into the sidewall area.

-Body Piles: Where the tire seats against the edges of the wheel, creating a seal that holds air in the tire is called the bead.
+Body Piles: Where the tire sits against the edges of the wheel, creating a seal that holds air in the tire is called the bead.

-Shoulder: The area of tire where the tread and sidewall meet.
+Shoulder: The area of the tire where the tread and sidewall meet.

 Sidewall: The Sidewall protects the side of the tire from impact with curbs and the road.
 Important details like the tire size and speed rating are written on the sidewall.